daniaru6340/MC-Server-Bot/README.md

 ---

 #### 3. Create a .env file:
 Create a new file named `.env` in the root directory of the project.
-This file will store your bot's secret token, client ID and api url from [mcstatus.io](https://mcstatus.io/docs);
+This file will store your bot's secret token, client ID.

 env file format:

 ```
 TOKEN=<Token here>
 CLIENT_ID=<Client ID>
-API=<MCSTATUS API URL>
-UUIDROLE=<ROLE TO USE UUID COMMAND>
 ```

 ---